Home > Hub article > All Kinds Of Everything Parent Notes

 If they need specialist services the local organisation providing those services on behalf of the NHS is Your Healthcare (in Richmond and Kingston).

-They will talk to you before your yp turns 18 – but they can’t provide services until the yp is 18 and the services provided do vary a little depending on your borough.
+They will talk to you before your young person turns 18 – but they can’t provide services until the young person is 18 and the services provided do vary a little depending on your borough.

 If your young person has a diagnosed (or at least recognised) learning disability this should be stated in their records.